rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 First, we convert the scan into a point-cloud using the `laser_geometry` package.
 After converting to a point-cloud, we extract the pts just as above with `PointCloud2`.

-We could have logged the Points directly using `rr.log_points`, but for the sake of this demo, we wanted to instead log a laser scan as a bunch of lines in a similar fashion to how it is depicted in gazebo.
+We could have logged the Points directly using `rr.Points3D`, but for the sake of this demo, we wanted to instead log a laser scan as a bunch of lines in a similar fashion to how it is depicted in gazebo.

 We generate a second matching set of points for each ray projected out 0.3m from the origin and then interlace the two sets of points using numpy hstack and reshape.
-This results in a set of alternating points defining rays from the origin to each laser scan result, which is the format expected by `rr.log_line_segments`:
+This results in a set of alternating points defining rays from the origin to each laser scan result, which is the format expected by `rr.LineStrips3D`:
 ```python
 def __init__(self) -> None:
     # …